 BLACK IRISH has been theorized to have been the descent of both Spanish and Irish Ancestry.
 While that is the origin for the company, BLACK IRISH is one that strives in supporting all people in their efforts to dance.
 Seeing both Black and Irish, two strong words utilized in describing the most notable example in American History for Hatred reflects that universal acceptance of coming together through the love of dance, regardless of race, gender, sexual orientation or religion.
 You’re differences are not weaknesses, but strengths.
 Exploit your differences.

-Ronald West – Creative Director / Choreographer / Dancer
+Ronald West – Creative Director / Choreographer / Principal Dancer